 Board of Directors

-Jean Reid – Co-president Jean is a practicing Family Physician who has lived in Lake Forest Park since 1994.
+Jean Reid Jean is a practicing Physician, currently working for the Tulalip Tribes, who has lived in Lake Forest Park since 1994.
 She was raised in Baltimore, Maryland.
 After receiving her undergraduate degree from MIT, she lived and traveled in Scotland, New Zealand and California before attending Northwestern University Medical School in Chicago.
 Jean completed her residency training at the University of Washington.
-In her spare time Jean enjoys theater, the outdoors (restoring wetlands, of course) and is thrilled to have made her home in the beautiful Northwest.
+In her spare time Jean enjoys theater, the outdoors (restoring wetlands, of course) and is thrilled to have made her home in the beautiful Northwest with her husband Charles.

 Jean Robbins – Jean joined the Foundation in December 2015.
 Jean has lived in Lake Forest Park since 1989, and raised two children through Shoreline schools.
 Jean is a retired Special Education Teacher and School Psychologist with a 30 year history with Edmonds School District.
 She has spent about every spare free moment in wild lands including being a wilderness guide in the Arctic National Wildlife Refuge and a sea kayak guide in the San Juan Islands.
 Jean has led restoration projects at Grace Cole Nature Park and along McAleer Creek.